 Now, is this always the case?
 Of course not.
 You can drive a lot of leads with less content.

-The more content you produce, the more queries you can answer, and the more people you can reach.
-(Marketing’s not exactly rocket science at the end of the day.)
+The more content you produce for your niche, the more queries you can answer, and the more people you can reach.
+(Digital marketing’s not exactly rocket science at the end of the day.)

 You can fuel this content-creation furnace with freelance blog writers.
 Personally, though?
 I wouldn’t.

 A successful freelance writer might top out around 5/week.
 Let’s say you take over every single one of their client slots (which is doubtful).
 You’d still have to recruit and hire, and onboard, and train, and manage a team of freelance writers.

 In other words, a bunch of different people with different styles and different voices.
 Working with freelancers to do all your content marketing and blog posts is akin to herding cats.

 It’s an inefficient process unless you’ve dedicated someone (or a few ‘someones’) solely to this project.

 Unfortunately, most traditional agencies are often just as inefficient.